 Jenny Hill is a public health epidemiologist with an MSc in Medical Parasitology from the London School of Hygiene & Tropical Medicine and a PhD on the delivery, access and use of interventions to control malaria in pregnancy in sub-Saharan Africa from the University of Amsterdam.
-Between 1989 and 1995, she worked for UNICEF over a period of seven years to develop community based malaria control programmes as part of broader child survival programmes in Kenya, Uganda, Zambia, northern Namibia and Botswana.
-Since 1996, she has worked at LSTM, previously as Deputy Director of the DFID-funded Malaria Consortium (to 2004) and then as Project Manager of the Gates-funded MiP Consortium and also Principle Investigator leading the Public Health Impact theme (to 2016).
-She is currently Senior Programme Manager in the Malaria Epidemiology unit, led by Professor Feiko ter Kuile, managing a portfolio of grants including the IMPROVE trials co-funded by EDCTP and MRC/DFID/WT Joint Global Health Trials Scheme.
+In her early career she worked for UNICEF over a period of seven years to develop community-based malaria control programmes as part of broader child survival programmes in Kenya, Uganda, Zambia, northern Namibia and Botswana.
+She joined LSTM in 1995, previously as Deputy Director of the DFID-funded Malaria Consortium (to 2004) and then as Project Manager of the Gates-funded MiP Consortium and also Principle Investigator leading the Public Health Impact theme (to 2016).
+She is currently Senior Programme Manager in the Malaria Epidemiology unit lead by Professor Feiko ter Kuile, managing a portfolio of grants including the IMPROVE trials co-funded by EDCTP and MRC/DFID/WT Joint Global Health Trials Scheme.
 She currently holds research grants from EDCTP (IMPPACT project), WWARN/Oxford (MiP Scientific Group) and PATH.

 Member of the Roll Back Malaria Working Group on Malaria in Pregnancy (2006-present)